-From these small plantings in and around Korofeigu, coffee would become the most important commodity in the development of the New Guinea Highlands.
+From these small plantings in and around Korofeigu, coffee has become the most important commodity.
 Today, it is Papua New Guinea's most important agricultural crop, directly or indirectly providing the major source of income for a third of the country’s population.

 Our supplier and sister export company, New Guinea Highlands Coffee Exports (NGHCE), has had business relationship with farmers in the Korofeigu area since the company was created in 1992, but members of the company have been trading coffee within the area since the 1960s.

 In recent years, NGHCE began a program to assist farmers in obtaining their Organic certification.
 This coffee is the product of this initiative, which also provides extensive work on HIV/AIDS prevention, financial management, gender equality awareness, coffee husbandry and certification standards and procedures.